Soluto/mobsf-ci/README.md

-# Deprecation Notice
+## DEPRECATED

-This repo is no longer maintained, it is kept here only as a reference.
+This repository is no longer maintained and has been archived.
+Feel free to browse the code, but please migrate to other solutions.

 # MobSF CI
 This repo contains all the is required to run [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF) in the CI.